significance/docs.github.io/docs/installation/quick-start.md

 ## Supported platforms

-The client can be installed on MacOS, Windows and various Linux flavors.
+The Bee client will happily run on MacOS, Windows and various Linux flavors.

 ### Quick Install (Stable)